Last Updated on

-If you’re looking for a bass guitar that will pair will with blues, rock, funk, jazz, or pop, you’ve come to the right guitar.
+If you’re looking for one of the best jazz bass guitars that will also pair well with blues, rock, funk, or pop, you’ve come to the right guitar.
 For $725 (For the latest prices and discounts, check here) you can purchase yourself an extremely bass guitar, the Fender Standard Jazz Electric Bass Guitar.

 The build quality is also somewhat unique.

 This guitar is cosmetically appealing with a neck that’s a bit bigger than the standard sized bass guitar neck; if you have larger sized hands, you’ll have a lot easier time playing the neck of this guitar without your hands cramping.

 There is a three-band active EQ installed in the electronics on this bass guitar, which will allow you to make any type of sound adjustment to your guitar that your heart could desire.

 As you’ve read in this article, there are so many different things to think about before purchasing your new bass guitar, whether it’s your very first or your hundredth bass guitar purchase!
 You can choose to buy a new or used bass guitar, which only adds to the list of difficult decisions you have to make before making a purchase.